pbisen/pbisen.github.io/content/index.md

 # 👋 Hey there, I'm Parth!

 I'm a Site Reliability Engineer with a passion for building scalable systems, optimizing performance, and automating everything in sight.
-Currently crafting reliable infrastructure and developer experiences at CRED in Bangalore.
+Currently crafting reliable infrastructure and developer experiences.

 ## 🚀 What I Do